Fabled Asp: A Catalyst for Change

 Morningstar Vancil

 Morningstar Vancil, a member of the Fabled Asp Core Group, had her digital story “Wild Strawberries” featured in the 2010 “6th Annual Queer Women of Color Film Festival” (a project of QWOCMAP: the Queer Women of Color Media Arts Project).
-This was the first ever closed-captioned film to be submitted to the festival.
+This was the first ever open-captioned film to be submitted to the festival.

 “Wild Strawberries” © Morningstar Vancil